 Despite your best efforts, the metal on your property may begin to show signs of wear.
 Don’t wait for a small problem to get more serious.
 When you come across a small patch of rust, thoroughly clean the area (as described above), except work fine-grit sandpaper into the procedure.
 Lightly sand the rust away, then wipe off all residual grit before touching up the surface.
 Use metal primer first; once it has dried completely, follow up with a paint that’s specially formulated for metal.

-More extensive damage demands more time and effort, and may require refinishing the metal.
+More extensive damage to metal demands more time and effort, and it may require refinishing the metal.
 Here, preparation is key.
-Before you can begin a refinishing project, you’ve got to get down to bare metal—which is easier said than done.
-Use a wire brush—or to make quicker, easier work of it, use the wire wheel attachment on your power drill—and proceed to scrape away the old coating.
+Before you can begin a refinishing project, you’ve got to get down to bare metal.
+This is much easier said than done.
+Use a wire brush—or to make quicker, easier work of it, use the wire wheel attachment on your power drill—and scrape away the old coating.
 Pay special attention to any crevices or scrolls that may be part of the design.
 Once you’re done scraping, wipe down the metal with a damp cloth (or hose it off), then wait for everything to dry before you apply metal primer and metal paint.

 If you still have questions about rustproofing, read on for answers to a few commonly asked questions about this topic.

 Q. What can I spray under my car to prevent rust?

 The best way to prevent rust from forming on the undercarriage of a car is to use an undercoating spray.
 These products come in easy-to-apply spray cans and protect the undercoating of a car from rocks, salt, moisture, and other substances that can corrode metal.

 As the Tin Man would attest oil does stop rust, but only temporarily.
 Oil creates a film that prevents oxygen and moisture from coming into contact with the metal to create rust.
 Keep in mind that oil coatings will wear off fairly quickly, so oil must be reapplied regularly to keep rust from forming.